brandond/aws-acl-helper/README.md

 If the request can be mapped to an EC2 instance, the module will populate the EC2 Instance ID into the request's 'user' field, for consumption by additional ACLs or output to logs.
+This occurs regardless of whether or not the ACL matched.

 Prerequisites
 -------------